allenai/allenact/projects/robothor_pointnav_tutorial/README.md

 #### What is an environment anyways?
 Environments are worlds in which embodied agents exist.
 If our embodied agent is simply a neural network that is being trained in a simulator, than that simulator is its environment.
 Similarly if our agent is a physical robot then its environment is the real world.
+The agent interacts with the environment by taking one of several available actions (such as "move forward", or "turn left").
+After each action that the environment produces a new frame that the agent can analyse to determine its next step.
+For many tasks, including PointNav the agent also has a special "stop" action which indicates that the agent thinks it has reached the target.
+After this action is called the agent will be reset to a new location, regardless if it actually reached the target.
+The hope is that after enough training the agent will learn to correctly asses that it has successfully navigated to the target.

 There are many simulators designed for the training of embodied agents.
-In this tutorial we will be using a simulator called RoboTHOR, that is designed specifically to be tested on a real robot, in a controlled real world environment that looks visually very similar to the simulated environment.
+In this tutorial we will be using a simulator called RoboTHOR, which is designed specifically to train models that can easily be transferred to a real robot, by providing a photo realistic virtual environment and a real world replica of the environemnt that researchers can have access to.
 RoboTHOR contains 60 different virtual scenes with different floor plans and furniture, and 15 validation scenes.

 It is also important to mention that **embodied-rl** has a class abstraction called Environment.
-This is not the actual simulator game engine or robotics controller, but rather a shallow wrapper that provides a uniform interface.
+This is not the actual simulator game engine or robotics controller, but rather a shallow wrapper that provides a uniform interface to the actual environment.

 #### Learning algorithm
 Finally let us briefly touch on the algorithm that we will use to train our embodied agent to navigate.
+While *embodied-rl* offers us great flexibility to train models using complex pipelines, we will be using a simple pure reinforcement learning approach for this tutorial.
+More specifically, we will be using DD-PPO, a decentralized and distributed variant of the ubiquitous PPO algorithm.
+For those unfamiliar with Reinforcement Learning we highly recommend this tutorial by Andrej Karpathy (http://karpathy.github.io/2016/05/31/rl/), and this book by Sutton and Barto (http://www.incompleteideas.net/book/the-book-2nd.html).
+Essentially what we are doing is letting our agent explore the environment on its own, rewarding it for taking actions that bring it closer to its goal and punishing it for actions that take it away from its goal.
+We then optimize the agent's model to maximize this reward.

 ## Dataset Setup
 To train the model on the pointnav task, we need to download the dataset and precomputed cache of distances